serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 ![Movies Code Generator](img/sergennotfound.jpg)

-Unfortunately, this is a bug of Visual Studio / NuGet and is not related to Serenity itself.
+Unfortunately, this is a bug of Visual Studio / NuGet and is not related to Serenity or Sergen itself.

 Most of the times, restarting Visual Studio might resolve the issue.